One of the most common questions I hear is, how can I earn some extra money fast?

 No Upfront Investment Needed

 If you are in desperate need of a quick cash infusion, ponying up for an expensive eCourse or Bootcamp is not an option.
-Similarly, we not going to recommend you buy a bunch of inventory or products.
+Similarly, we are not going to recommend you buy a bunch of inventory or products.
 Sorry, not sorry, multi-level marketing your out!!!!

 Must be Fast, Like Really Fast

-Blogging, podcasting, and passive income investments are all great ways to make money, however, they are not fast, easy or quick.
+Blogging, podcasting, and passive income investments are all great ways to make money; however, they are not fast, easy, or quick.

 To be included on this list, the option needs to be a real way to make money and have the potential to pay higher than a living wage.
 Plus, it had to be quick because that’s why you’re here.
 As a bonus, we are going to show you show you ways to save some money and improve your cash flow.

-Easy Ways to Make Extra Money
+How to Make Money Fast

 1. Helping Others

 Donate Blood Plasma.
-This hack comes from fellow blogger Melissa Blevins, who has been making upwards of 400 dollars a month donating blood plasma.
+This hack comes from fellow blogger Melissa Blevins, who has been making upwards of 400 dollars a month selling blood plasma.
 If making a few extra dollars wasn’t good enough, donating blood plasma can save lives.

 Need more reason to give, donating blood plasma can burn 650 calories, beats the exercise bike for an hour!
 (420 calories)